-During the year ended November 30, 2022, the Company has been advised that the Canadian Federal Government, by Order in Council, has ordered that Sinomine divest itself of its past and ongoing investments in the Company.
-Subsequent to the year ended November 30, 2022, Winsome Resource Limited acquired shares in the Company currently owned by Sinomine.
-Winsome has also agreed to acquire Sinomine's offtake rights for the lithium, cesium and tantalum from the highly prospective Case Lake Project (Note 15).
+During the year ended November 30, 2022, the Company had been advised that the Canadian Federal Government, by Order in Council, had ordered that Sinomine divest itself of its past and ongoing investments in the Company.

+During the year ended November 30, 2023, Winsome Resource Limited acquired shares in the Company currently owned by Sinomine.
+Winsome has also agreed to acquire Sinomine's offtake rights for the lithium, cesium and tantalum from the Case Lake Project.